GaloisInc/crucible/crux-llvm/README.md

 This specifies the name of the command to run for `clang` and `llvm-link`, instructs `crux-llvm` not to create counter-example demonstration executables, and provides a list of input files.

+# Acknowledgements

+Crux is partly based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. N66001-18-C-4011.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency (DARPA).